pbailis/bailis.org-blog/_posts/2013-02-05-hat-not-cap-introducing-highly-available-transactions.md

 very stale](http://pbs.cs.berkeley.edu/#demo).
 HATs cannot be "100%
 ACID compliant" as they cannot guarantee serializability, yet they meet the default and sometimes maximum guarantees of many "ACID" databases.
-HATs cannot not guarantee global integrity constraints (e.g., uniqueness constraints across data items) but can perform local checking of predicates (e.g., per-record integrity maintenance like null value checks).
+HATs cannot guarantee global integrity constraints (e.g., uniqueness constraints across data items) but can perform local checking of predicates (e.g., per-record integrity maintenance like null value checks).
 In the report, we classify many of these anomalies